 1992).
 Regards, Helen Yelp Inc.

-Review about: Yelp Review Listing.
+Product or Service Mentioned: Yelp Review Listing.

 Reason of review: Bad quality.